aloisdg/IonicDemoApp/README.md

 3) Install [Visual Studio Tools for Apache Cordova][win-cordova].

-3 bis) If you are using Visual Studio 2013, you have to install [Visual Studio Tools for Apache Cordova CTP3.1 ][win-ctp31] instead.
+3 bis) If you are using Visual Studio 2013 Update 4, you have to install [Visual Studio Tools for Apache Cordova CTP3.1 ][win-ctp31] instead.

 4) Reboot Windows.